 As the pandemic evolves, accountants of the UK & Ireland are adapting measures to stay safe from the virus.
 Deloitte had a confirmed case of coronavirus in its London office.
-Each of the Big Four have asked their staff to practice good hygiene, avoid superfluous travel and try to work from home whenever possible.
+Each of the Big Four has asked their staff to practice good hygiene, avoid superfluous travel, and try to work from home whenever possible.

 There are several guides all over the Internet but we have come up with an exhaustive guide to pivot your accounting operations to cope up with COVID-19 without taking much financial damage.

-- No more face to face conferences for Tax Prep are advised at least in a common setting
+- No more face to face conferences for Tax Prep is advised at least in a common setting

 - The stock market is in turmoil, hence accountants need to ease the anxious clients who are worried about their finances.